stitchlang/stitch/README.md

 # Inline Commands

 "Inline Commands" are commands contained within other commands.
 They are delimited by `(` parenthesis `)`.
-Inline commands can return both `CommandResult` objects and `Bool` objects.
-How the inline command is handled will depend on where it is being invoked.
-If its result is coerced to a `String`, then its exitcode will be checked to have been `0` lest an error be thrown, then its `stdout` will be interpreted as the `String`.
+By default, inline commands return a `String` created from capturing stdout of the underlying command.

 > NOTE: inline commands are executed within the current process environment, they are not executed in a subprocess